 - Although keeping costs down is likely be a priority for you, it might be worth slipping them some extra cash so they can afford to stay in a safer neighbourhood.

-- Pack them off with theft-proof bag that zips at the back, rather than the front.
+- Pack them off with a theft-proof bag that zips at the back, rather than the front.
 This will make it more difficult for opportunistic thieves to access their belongings without alerting them.

 - Invest in a sturdy doorstop.
 When travelling from one place to the next, simply putting a doorstop on the inside of their room will give them an additional element of security.